paypal/buttonmanager-sdk-dotnet/README.md

 Tool:
 ------
-*	log4net.dll - included in 'lib' folder in 'PayPal_AdaptiveAccounts_SDK' project
+*	log4net.dll - included in 'lib' folder in 'PayPal_ButtonManager_SDK' project
 	log4net is a tool to help output log statements to a variety of output targets.